Auzel/ML-models-implementation/README.md

 # ML-models-implementation
-The code here is my implementation of some popular ML models.
+The code here is my basic implementation of some popular ML models based on their theoretical foundation.